vuiseng9/megatron-lm/vs-notes.md

 1. **Warm-up**: `make gpt2-xl-1gpu-bs1` 1x GPU, with no model parallelism, gbs=1, mbs=1.
 We size it such that it is around 80GB.
     * Key takeaways from logs below:
         1. #parameters per intention: ~1.5B
         1. Theoretical memory footprints: weight and optimizer=26699.47 MB; this is close to ZeRO paper's discussion ("at least 24GB").
-TODO: verify that weights and gradients are BF16, optimizer's weight copy in FP32, momentum, FP32, variance, FP32.
-16B per parameter.
         1. With batch size of 1, it is consuming >=33GB of GPU memory, which overflows V100 to begin with.
-        1. Question: why there is grad norm? just compute but not used?
+        1. Important: based on our examination, it appears that the grad is stored in FP32 as opposed to 16-bit used in the paper.
+Therefore, it is 18B per element, 1.56*18=28.08GB.
+Other than gradient, we verified that weights are BF16, optimizer's weight copy in FP32, momentum, FP32, variance, FP32.
+16B per parameter.
     ```bash
     Number of parameters in transformer block in billions:  1.47
     Number of parameters in embedding layers in billions: 0.08